Plymouth-Sailboat/SailBoatROS/README.md

 We use standard messages as much as possible and try to have as less dependencies as possible.

-This repo expects to have a working ROS Kinetic machine.
-If not, install it from [ROS Kinetic](http://wiki.ros.org/kinetic/Installation).
+This repo expects to have a working ROS Kinetic/ROS Melodic machine.
+If not, install it from [ROS Kinetic](http://wiki.ros.org/kinetic/Installation)/[ROS Melodic](http://wiki.ros.org/melodic/Installation).
 If you are on a raspberry pi 3 we suggest installing the [Ubiquity Robotics image](https://downloads.ubiquityrobotics.com/) which already has ROS Kinetic installed.
+If you are on a raspberry pi 3 b+, you can install Ubuntu Mate 18.04 and then install ROS Melodic.

 One particular third-party library is used for control optimization.
 NLOpt.
 To install it, type :
 ```